logicbomb/ng-directives/README.md

 2 custom classes are applied during the drag/drop lifecycle
 + lvl-over: applied to a drop target element when a draggable element is over it
 + lvl-target applied to all elements that are decorated with the x-lvl-drop-target attribute while an element is being dragged

-You may want to style elements that are draggable by adding a css rule for [draggable]

 ###Events###
 The directive fires 2 custom events that can you can listen for in your controller.